auth0/docs/articles/anomaly-detection/guides/prevent-credential-stuffing-attacks.md

 * [Using Multi-factor Authentication](/multifactor-authentication) can be effective in preventing unauthorized logins, but it adds friction to the user experience.

-If you do not want to turn on additional features such as MFA, you can add **Automated Credential Stuffing Attack Protection** to provide a standard level of protection against against credential stuffing attacks and does not add any friction to legitimate users.
+If you do not want to turn on additional features such as MFA, you can add **Automated Credential Stuffing Attack Protection** to provide a standard level of protection against credential stuffing attacks and does not add any friction to legitimate users.

 ## How it works

 Auth0 uses a large amount of data to identify patterns that signal that a credential stuffing attack is taking place.
 Auth0 uses sophisticated algorithms to determine when bursts of traffic are likely to be from a bot or script.
-When this happens, a Captcha step is shown during the sign in flow.
-This Captcha helps to make it impractical for bad actors to continue sending credential stuffing attack traffic to the tenant.

 Users attempting to sign in from IPs which are determined to have a high likelihood of being a credential stuffing attack will see a Captcha step.
-The algorithms are designed so that this would only happen for bad traffic; the objective is to not show any friction to legitimate users.
+The algorithms are designed so that this only happens for bad traffic; the objective is to not show any friction to legitimate users.

 ![Captcha Login Screen Example](/media/articles/anomaly-detection/captcha-login-screen.png)